pieterS/RepData_PeerAssessment1/PA1_template.md

 median_steps_imp <- median(activity.imputed.daily$total_steps)
 ```

-The mean steps taken per day on the imputed dataset is 1.0766189\times 10^{4} , which is larger than 9354.2295082, the mean value for the unimputed data.
+The mean steps taken per day on the imputed dataset is
+10766.19 , which is larger than 9354.23, the mean value for the unimputed data.
-The median number of steps is 1.0766189\times 10^{4}, this corresponds to
+The median number of steps is 10766.19, this is also an increase
-10395.
+from 10395.
+Also note that the median value is not not a complete
+number of steps anymore, as it is based on the per interval mean number of
+steps.

 The effect of imputing the data by setting any missing values to the average
 steps taken in that interval increases the estimates of the mean steps taken